cbib/DIMet/README.md

   Two data types are required:

    1. Metabolite quantification files in the <code>raw</code> directory.
-   2. results, provided by the user, of the differential analysis of the transcriptome data placed in the folder <code>integration_files</code>
+   2. Results, provided by the user, of the differential analysis of the transcriptome data placed in the folder <code>integration_files</code>

  <code>integration_files</code> folder contains files with differentially expressed genes provided by the user as well as the pathways files.

- Thus the expected projectdata structure becomes:
+ Thus the expected project data structure becomes:

   ```
   MYPROJECT